 As noted above, one area we intend to work on is improving students' long-term learning.
 Standardized exams with nationally normed data are our primary tool for the summative assessment of long-term learning.
-For example, we administer the respective ACS examination at the ends of CH224-General Inorganic Chemistry, CH232-Analytical Chemistry, CH302-Organic Chemistry II, CH303-Physical Chemistry I, CH331-Biochemistry, and CH406-Advanced Inorganic Chemistry.
-Our CH131-Accelerated General Chemistry initiative showed benefits on long-term learning in CH224.
-In the first two years of offering the course, students who completed CH131 prior to taking CH224 scored on average in the 60th percentile on the ACS standardized exam whereas students who completed CH121 prior to taking CH224 scored on average in the 38th percentile.
-This improvement is not solely attributable to superior study skills because when incoming students with strong backgrounds started directly in CH224 before 2011, their average ACS exam scores were never above the 50th percentile.
-CH131 seems to have accomplished what we wanted it to do.
-As described above, however, CH131 will not be offered in fall 2015, so the instructors of the CH121 course will seek to implement the best practices of the accelerated course.
+For example, we administer the respective ACS examination at the ends of CH224-General Inorganic Chemistry, CH232-Analytical Chemistry, CH302-Organic Chemistry II, CH303-Physical Chemistry I, CH304-Physical Chemistry II, CH331-Biochemistry, CH406-Advanced Inorganic Chemistry, and CH420-Instrumental Analysis.